HyPINO: Multi-Physics Neural Operators via HyperPINNs and the Method of Manufactured Solutions: Methodology

 Using a hypernetwork to generate a single PINN of fixed architecture may seem restrictive, particularly in multi-physics settings where different PDEs may demand different levels of representational complexity.
 However, hypernetworks offer a natural mechanism for generating ensembles of PINNs at inference time, which have proven effective in reducing prediction error \cite{bischof2022mixture,xpinn,gated_pinn}.
 Beyond naïvely producing multiple independent samples, our framework for linear PDEs supports an ensemble construction through an iterative refinement procedure, similar in spirit to multi-stage neural networks that progressively reduce residual error~\cite{wang2024multistage}:

 Given a PDE instance $(L, f, g, h)$, the hypernetwork generates an initial solution $u^{(0)} := u_{\Phi(L, f, g, h)}$.
-We compute residuals with respect to the PDE $r_f^{(0)}$ and boundary conditions, $r_D^{(0)}$ and $r_N^{(0)}$.
-We now treat the residuals as a “delta PDE” and feed them back into the hypernetwork to obtain a corrective PINN:
+We compute residuals $r_f^{(0)}$, $r_D^{(0)}$ and $r_N^{(0)}$ with respect to the PDE and boundary conditions, treat the residuals as a “delta PDE” and feed them back into the hypernetwork to obtain a corrective PINN:

 The updated solution is \(u^{(1)} := u^{(0)} + \delta u^{(1)}\).
 We repeat this process for $t = 0, \dots, T{-}1$:

 After $T$ iterations, the final prediction is \(u^{(T)} = u^{(0)} + \sum_{t=1}^{T} \delta u^{(t)}\).
 We refer to this model as HyPINO$^{i}$, where $i$ defines the number of refinement rounds.